basecamp/trix/README.md

 ```

 ## Getting and Setting the Selection

+Trix documents are structured as sequences of individually addressable characters.
+The index of one character in a document is called a _position_, and a start and end position together make up a _range_.

 To get the editor’s current selection, use the `editor.getSelectedRange` method, which returns a two-element array containing the start and end positions.